 - Encourage the woman to discuss her symptoms. - Explain that depression can be treated and managed.

 Provide information

-- Give the woman good quality information about postnatal depression, such as this fact sheet. - Give details of helplines if she is feeling distressed and needs support. - Offer information to the woman's partner/others.
+- Give the woman good quality information about depression in pregnancy, such as this fact sheet. - Give details of helplines if she is feeling distressed and needs support. - Offer information to the woman's partner/others.